-Dermatology residencies are some of the most difficult residency positions to obtain, and each medical school senior vying for a match is facing tough odds—only 423 residency slots were offered by 121 dermatology programs in the United States in 2017 with more than 650 applicants.
-Data from the Association of American Medical Colleges showed an average of about 53 applications from every dermatology residency applicant overall and an average of 69 applications submitted by applicants with U.S. medical degrees.
+Dermatology residencies are some of the most difficult residency positions to obtain, and each medical school senior vying for a match is facing tough odds—only 423 residency slots were offered by 121 dermatology programs in the United States in 2017, with more than 650 applicants.
+Data from the Association of American Medical Colleges showed an average of about 53 applications from every dermatology residency applicants overall and an average of 69 applications submitted by applicants with U.S. medical degrees.
 The same data showed that each residency program ended up receiving more than 500 applications.
-That said, if this is a path you might be interested in, and you are eager to specialize in the evaluation and treatment of benign and malignant disorders of the skin, diagnosis and treatment of skin cancers, and surgical techniques used in dermatology, here are some of the best medical schools that will prepare you for a dermatology residency match.
+That said, if this is a path you might be interested in, and you are eager to specialize in the evaluation and treatment of benign and malignant disorders of the skin, diagnosis and treatment of skin cancers, and surgical techniques used in dermatology, here are some of notable medical schools that will prepare you for a dermatology residency match.

 [RELATED: Browse MCAT Class and Test Options by State ]

-Stanford accepted students have top scores to match, 3.86 median GPA and 519 median MCAT.
+Stanford accepted students have top scores to match, 3.83 median GPA and 519 median MCAT.
 At Stanford, you’ll be able to rotate through several dermatology electives.
 Clinical instruction consists of basic and advanced dermatology clinical electives.
 The basic clinical elective includes rotations through Stanford adult and pediatric clinics, and the Palo Alto VA Hospital.
 The advanced clinical elective is divided between Stanford, the Palo Alto VA clinics, and Santa Clara Valley Medical Center.
 Both clerkships include teaching sessions as well as dermatology grand rounds.
 Students are expected to describe and recognize morphology, to perform a thorough skin examination, and to perform basic diagnostic and therapeutic procedures.
 In the advanced clinical elective, students work more closely with faculty and participate in dermatopathology sessions, inpatient consultations and a variety of outpatient clinics.
-Two Stanford seniors matched into dermatology residencies in 2018.
+Nine Stanford seniors matched into dermatology residencies in 2019.